Connoiter/king_tutte_datamap_scrolls/Readme.md

 with both components tuned for the purpose of working with embedding vectors.

-For pedological purpose, ignore such valuable optimations for now.
+For pedological purposes, ignore such valuable optimizations for now.
 The core architecture of King Tutte pipelines has a regular structure.

 <a href="https://connoiter.com/blog/data_map_pipeline/">